 Physician assistant students gain relevant, hands-on experience in the Standardized Performance Assessment Laboratory (SPAL).

 SPAL lets faculty assess students’ skills, attitudes and provider/patient relationships in a real-world setting.
-First-year PA students have nine SPAL practicals and one in their second year.
+PA students have multiple Objective Structured Clinical Examinations (OSCEs) throughout the program.

 - 12 clinical examination rooms – each equipped with a digital audio/video camera, intercom system, one-way glass for observation and two computers for faculty and SPs to complete evaluations